tarrinneal/native/pkgs/jnigen/doc/interface_implementation.md

 ### Implementing interfaces inline

 `Runnable` is used a lot to pass a void callback to a function.
-To simply this workflow, Java 8 introduced lambdas.
+To simplify this workflow, Java 8 introduced lambdas.

 ```java